 Indonesia experiences high levels of rainfall.
 This is a critical ingredient for palms, but often entails the need to manage high volumes of water.
 Drains have to be dug and kept clean, and where estates are low-lying, earthworks might be needed to protect the palms and outlets created to divert excess water into water courses.
 Rain is very beneficial, but flooding can reduce palm productivity.

 A certain amount of weeding and pruning is needed on the estates.
 The palms are pruned so that the growing bunches are supported from beneath but are clearly visible.
 The cut palm fronds are left in the field to rot, returning organic matter to the soil.
-Weeds are tolerated to an extent but controlled where necessary, particularly noxious ‘woody’ plants that can inhibit palm growth by competing with the palms for nutrients from the soil and fertilizer applied by us.
-Harvesters paths are kept clear to facilitate harvesting but also to enable ready access to the field for the workers applying fertilizer or carrying out other tasks.
+Weeds are tolerated to an extent but controlled where necessary, particularly noxious ‘woody’ plants that can inhibit palm growth by competing with the palms for nutrients from the soil and fertiliser applied by us.
+Harvesters paths are kept clear to facilitate harvesting but also to enable ready access to the field for the workers applying fertiliser or carrying out other tasks.